MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 Use the service principal secret with the [Azure Login action](https://github.com/Azure/login) to authenticate to Azure.

 In this workflow, you authenticate using the Azure login action with the service principal details stored in `secrets.AZURE_CREDENTIALS`.
-Then, you run an Azure CLI action.
 For more information about referencing GitHub secrets in a workflow file, see [Using secrets in a workflow](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow) in GitHub Docs.

 Once you have a working Azure login step, you can use the [Azure PowerShell](https://github.com/Azure/PowerShell) or [Azure CLI](https://github.com/Azure/CLI) actions.
 You can also use other Azure actions, like [Azure webapp deploy](https://github.com/Azure/webapps-deploy) and [Azure functions](https://github.com/Azure/functions-action).